larryknaebelobsidian/kingdom/Proposition 2. The establishment of this kingdom, was determined before, and designed and prepared from, the foundation of the world..md

 > the contemplated final use of this world was allied with its origin.
 > p.
 34 Vol 1 Prop.
 2 note

+### Comprehended in the eternal counsels
+Obs.
+1
 > Hence, we properly infer *the dignity* of this subject, comprehended in the eternal counsels and evolved from the ever-existing "purpose of Him, which worketh all things after the counsel of His own will."
 > p.
 34 Vol. 1 Prop.
 2 Obs.
 1

 > King Edward VI.'s Catechism (Bickersteth's *Promised Glory*, p.
 2), however it may explain it, correctly affirms : "Before the Lord God made heaven and earth, He determined to have for Himself a most beautiful kingdom and holy commonwealth."
 > p.
 34 Vol. 1 Prop.
 2 Obs.
 1 note
+### Demonstrates Divine plan and unity of design
+Obs.
+2
 > We also justly infer, that God's will thus expressed respecting the kingdom indicates *a Divine plan*, which, in view of His attributes, necessarily embraces *unity of design*.
 > p.
 34 Vol. 1 Prop 2 Obs.
-2

->God purposed this very earth, when founded, for this kingdom.
->p.
-35 Vol. 1 Prop 2 Obs.
-5

-### Comprehended in the eternal counsels
-Obs.
-1
-### Demonstrates Divine plan and unity of design
-Obs.
 2
 ### Identified with eternal purpose and creation
 Obs.
 3
 ### Divine determination notwithstanding the fall